VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 1. Fetch the income per block from PrimeLiquidityProvider
 2. Calculate the capped supply and borrow of the user for the market
 3. Calculate the capped XVS balance of the user
-4. We calculate the user yearly income by multiplying (1) with blocks per year
+4. Calculate the user yearly income by multiplying (1) with blocks per year
 5. Now borrow and supply APR of user can be calculated based on ratio of capped borrow and supply of the user.

 **Example:**